 1. Informal Preliminary Review: The Commission recommends that, prior to the submission of an official application for MUDD approval, the Applicant initiate a pre-application conference with the Commission and its staff and subsequently prepare and present a preliminary plan for informal consideration by the Commission.
 The preparation of the preliminary plan is recommended to facilitate the general consideration of factors and problems affecting the development of the land before the Applicant proceeds with the official application and the preparation of submittable maps, plans and documents required for formal consideration by the Commission.
 The presentation of a preliminary plan will more readily and economically facilitate alterations and changes recommended by the Commission.
 The preapplication conference and the informal consideration of the preliminary plan shall not be deemed to constitute any portion of the official and formal procedure of applying for a change of zone or a Master Plan approval.
 Neither the Applicant nor the Commission shall be in any way bound by statements made in such informal discussions, their purpose being only to minimize delay, expense and inconvenience to the public, the Applicant, and the Commission upon the future receipt, if any, of a formal application for a MUDD.
-Following any informal discussion, the Commission may suggest that the proposal, or certain aspects thereof, be referred to other municipal, State, or Federal agencies for review and comment, or may suggest that additional information is or will be required prior to action on a formal application for change of zone.
+Following any informal discussion, the Commission may suggest that the proposal, or certain aspects thereof, be referred to other municipal, State, or Federal agencies for review and comment, or change of zone.